Local body elections

 Te Ara: The Encyclopedia of New Zealand

-The link on Political participation will take you to Elections and campaigns about elections, election day and voter participation.
+Or go to Elections and campaigns to find information about elections, election day and voter participation.

-This official website of local governments of New Zealand has all the information you need to understand local bodies and how councils work.
+This is the official website of local governments of New Zealand.
+It has lots of information to help you understand local bodies and how councils work.

 Go to Local Government in New Zealand.

-Local government explained is about what work it does and how it gets and spends money.
+Choose Local government explained to read about what local governments do and how they get and spend money.

-Go to Councils in Aotearoa to find out about types of councils and how they're structured.
-It also has information about what mayors, councillors, and other staff do.
+Look at Councils in Aotearoa to find out about types of councils and how they're structured.
+It also has information about mayors, councillors, and other council staff.

 Elections and voting

-This is another website from the New Zealand Electoral Commission.
+This website is from the New Zealand Electoral Commission.
 It has important facts on democracy in New Zealand, different types of elections, and rules for campaigning, candidates and political parties.

-The tab called Democracy in NZ has a link to About elections.
+Go to the tab called Democracy in NZ and select About elections.

 Look for What are local elections?